Obituary of Louis Charles DeFazio

 of all ages and stages of proficiency.

-Lou is survived by his beloved wife of twenty-nine years Frances DeFazio,
+Lou is survived by his beloved wife of thirty-nine years Frances DeFazio,

 sister Tresa, brother Robert, nieces and nephews.